-MECP2 duplication syndrome was first described in 2004, after initial discovery in 1999.
+MECP2 duplication syndrome was discovered in 2005.
 It is a progressive neurological disorder, mainly affecting males.
 Common features include infantile hypotonia (low muscle tone), global developmental delay, intellectual impairment and/or autistic traits including absent or limited speech and/or repetitive behaviours such as stereotypic hand movements (hand wringing, flapping, mouthing), recurrent respiratory infections, epilepsy.
 Other signs and symptoms include ataxia (wobbly movements), gastro-oesophageal reflux, severe constipation, feeding difficulties.

 The genetic abnormality that causes MECP2 duplication syndrome is a double dose or duplication of the MECP2 or Methyl CpG binding protein 2 gene.
 Mutations in the MECP2 gene are most commonly associated with Rett syndrome in females.
 The protein made by the MECP2 gene, called MeCP2, plays a pivotal role in regulating brain function.
 Too little or too much of the MECP2 protein results in brain dysfunction and physical impairment.

 Advances in genetic testing and more widespread use of Array CGH (Comparative Genomic Hybridization) has lead to increased diagnosis of MECP2 duplication syndrome.
 Array CGH allows for sub-microscopic (cannot be seen under a microscope) detection of missing or additional copies of genetic material and is the best screening test for a child with developmental delay as it will detect a number of genetic disorders including MECP2 duplication syndrome.